webnamics/u-dicom-viewer/README.md

 <ul>
 	<li><a href="https://github.com/cornerstonejs/cornerstone">Cornerstone Core</a>, complete web based medical imaging platform.</li>
 	<li><a href="https://github.com/cornerstonejs/cornerstoneTools">CornerstoneTools</a>, library of common tools that can be used with Cornerstone.</li>
-	<li><a href="https://github.com/cornerstonejs/cornerstoneWADOImageLoader">CornerstoneWADOImageLoader</a>, Cornerstone Image Loader that works with WADO-URI, WADO-RS and DICOM P10 files</li>
+	<li><a href="https://github.com/webnamics/cornerstoneWADOImageLoader">webnamics/CornerstoneWADOImageLoader</a>, Cornerstone Image Loader that works with WADO-URI, WADO-RS and DICOM P10 files.
+A fork that allow to load image from ArrayBuffer.</li>
 	<li><a href="https://github.com/cornerstonejs/cornerstoneWebImageLoader">CornerstoneWebImageLoader</a>, Cornerstone Image Loader that works with PNG and JPEG files.</li>
 	<li><a href="https://github.com/webnamics/cornerstoneFileImageLoader">CornerstoneFileImageLoader</a>, Cornerstone Image Loader for images (JPG, PNG) using the HTML5 File API.</li>
 	<li><a href="https://github.com/cornerstonejs/dicomParser">dicomParser</a>, JavaScript library designed to parse DICOM for web browsers.</li>